mathiash98/mathiash98.github.io/content/posts/macos-setup.md

 brew install ffmpeg imagemagick nmap keeweb
 ```

+# Browser extensions:
+I have a small set of extensions that I have used for many years:

+- Bitwarden (Password manager, crucial to have and sync )
+- Feedly Notifier (RSS reader)
+- Wappanalyzer (See what tech each website uses)

 # Settings

 Not sure how to automate settings backup and restore, but here is a list of settings I like to change.